x43x61x69/DuoKit/README.md

 DuoKit
 ======

-A Bonjour based solution for **Arduino Yún** a-likes.
+DuoKit, a free and open-source IoT control solution for **Arduino Yún** a-likes based on Bonjour.

 ![Preview](preview.gif)

+**Feature**

+- Free and open source.
+- Discover local devices with Bonjour, IP addresses are not required.
+- Pre-defined UI layout within your Arduino sketch.
+- Auto reload values within given time.
+- User defined controls are are also available.

 Install
 -------

-*As this library requires much of flash memory, it's recommanded to use an Arduino Mega 2560 R3 with a Yún Shield if your pre-existed sketch is large.*
+*As this library requires much of flash memory, it's recommanded to use an Arduino Mega 2560 R3 or Zero with a Yún Shield if your pre-existed sketch is large.*

 **Arduino Library:**